AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 ## Chaining lazy sequences

-One last nice thing with lazy sequences is that you can of course combine the calls to high-order functions like you'd do with a Monad.
+One last nice thing with lazy sequences is that you can of course combine the calls to high-order functions like you'd do with a [monad](/swift/2015/10/17/lets-talk-about-monads/).
 For example you can call `map` or `flatMap` on a lazy sequences, like this:

 ```swift
 func double(x: Int) -> Int {